 Since most applications have far more reads than writes, you should add

-indexes to every field that appears in a WHERE
+indexes to every field that appears in a WHERE clause or an ORDER

 clause.
 You should also add indexes for every combination of fields that

-are used that are combined with AND
+are used that are combined with AND.

 As always, don’t follow this advice blindely, if a table only has three rows then perhaps the index is overkill…